itplr-kosit/validator/README.md

 Validation rules and details are defined in [validation scenarios](docs/configurations.md) which are used to fully configure the validation process.

-All configurations are self-contained modules and deployed on their own.
+All configurations are self-contained modules and deployed and developed on their own.

 ### Third Party Validation Configurations